 At Area 51 not seeing is believing.
 The number of things you cannot see outnumber the things you can, which makes it all the more fascinating.
-In addition to not being able to see Area 51 from the summit of Tikaboo Peak, you cannot see it on your GPS.
+In addition to not being able to see Area 51 from the summit of Tikaboo Peak, you cannot see it on your GPS either.
 I found it sort of fun to move my cursor down Groom Lake Road toward Area 51 until the details dissolved into gray.
-I showed Belle and she had fun doing it too.
+I showed Belle, and she had fun doing it too.

 Another thing we did not see was the inside of the Alien Research Center at Hiko, Nevada.
-It’s a Quonset hut with a two story metal alien standing outside.
+It’s a Quonset hut with a two story alien standing outside.
 The windows are papered over with posters so you cannot peek in.
-It’s closed and, as far as I can tell from my research, it has always been closed.
-Apparently no one has ever gone inside, which is sort of mysterious.
+It’s closed and, as far as I can tell, it has always been closed.
+Apparently no one has ever been inside.